scriban/scriban/readme.md

 ## Documentation

 * The [Language](doc/language.md) for a description of the script language syntax and all the built-in functions.
+* The [Built-in functions](builtins.md) for the list of supported built-in functions.
 * The [Runtime](doc/runtime.md) for the a description of the runtime API and how to use it from a .NET application.

 ## Binaries